Vic-Warden/Smart-Calendar/docs/web/code.md

 I followed code practices for every language used :

 ### JavaScript

 - All functions are written in camelCase
 - API calls use fetch() with clear HTTP methods
 - DOM interactions are grouped logically
 - Code is fully commented and structured

 ### PHP
-- Each route is in its own file (RESTful style)
+- Each route is in its own file
 - Responses are returned in consistent JSON format
 - Prepared statements are used to prevent SQL injection